Product School

 Essentially, product leadership is about driving a product's success by leading with clarity, making informed, data-backed decisions, and motivating the team to achieve shared goals.
 It’s a role that demands both strategic thinking and hands-on involvement.
 The focus will constantly be on delivering a product that meets business objectives and resonates with users.

-Who Is a Product Leader?
+Who is a Product Leader?

 A product leader is a strategic visionary who steers the product-oriented company from concept to market success.
 They manage teams rather than products.
 By focusing on people and their development instead of the product itself, they’re ultimately steering the product.